starnodes/Zimbra/README.md

 # Zimbra
-These scripts will help you automatically deploy and update the CCL certificates for the Zimbra mail server.
+These scripts will help you automatically deploy and update the SSL certificates for the Zimbra mail server.

 Don't forget to enter a variable DOMAIN="your-domain"